Troyhy/IRRemoteMemory/README.md

 # IRRemoteMemory
 ## General
   IR Remote Memory is for Banggoods 10W IP65 LED Flood Light With Remote Control.
-  This LED lamp does not have memory over last used light.
+  This LED lamp does not have memory over last used color.
 So every time Light turns on it will be RED.

   This Arduino program is repeating all IR commands to the light and has a save/memory funtionality.